myidsan/Santorini/README.md

 # team2

 Building the C# files resulted in .exe and .dll files, which are unable to be run on Linux machines.
-We also discovered that when we tried to run dotnet run on the Linux machines, we received the following error:
+We also discovered that when we tried to run dotnet run on the Linux machines, we were not able to.
+This is what we saw on the tlab machines.

 ![alt text](/assign1/assets/bug.png)